-In my opinion, the only two things worth it are: not adding weight to your wheels and keeping your tires properly inflated.
+In my opinion, the only two main things worth it are: not adding weight to your wheels and keeping your tires properly inflated.
 In most cases small increases to mpg are nice little perks for intakes, tunes, and exhaust systems.
 If you want to use the mpg stuff to make you feel better (or make your wife feel better) about spending a bunch of money on mods, then great.

 Here is a bit of a cost breakdown/analysis on the cost of mods and mpg.
 I’d assume with a tune, intake, and exhaust you maybe average 3mpg better overall.

 |Cost of Gas||$3,333||$2,778|

 |Payback Period||2.2 years|

 Obviously, this assumes only 20,000 miles driven per year and I know a lot of you folks might put 50k+ miles on your trucks per year.
 However, the 3mpg increase assumption is probably generous.
 But all-in-all, a 2.2 year payback period is probably unfavorable.

 Ultimately, I’d recommend going with a budget-friendly intake and tuner which will run you closer to about $500 and still get you close to the 3mpg gains.
 Exhaust systems just aren’t worth the cost.